 The Audi A5/S5 can be purchased as either a coupe or sportback with no difference in cost.
 The cabriolet (convertible) costs more.

 The coupe is a two door car with a sloped rear roofline, whereas the sportback has four doors.
 Unlike a typical four-door sedan, the sportback has a more sloped rear roofline, giving it a sportier, more aerodynamic appearance.
 Think of it as a 4-door coupe.

 Although both the coupe and sportback offer four seats, the sportback is roomier and offers much more convenient entry.
 The coupe trades practicality for the ultimate driver’s experience: slightly nimbler handling and better performance.

-Although I’m a fan of the 2-door coupe and cabriolet, I personally prefer the look of the sportback overall.
-It just seems like the slightly longer body gives the sportback a perfect silhouette.
+Although we’re big fans of the 2-door coupe and cabriolet, we personally prefer the look of the sportback overall.
+The longer body gives the sportback a perfect silhouette.

 Both Feature Quattro AWD